Jars1987/TinderWeb2.0/README.md

 - Improved React Router Skills as I add to use useLocation state to pass data throw Routes
 - Learned how to do implement a Modal using React Router
+- Learned how to improve performance using useMemo Hook
 - My first job

 Cons: